transpixel/tpqz/README.md

 For example math::atan2 that avoids the ambiguity of std::atan2() (for which both -pi and +pi can be returned) and other practical-world things like that.

-(+) at least the code was useful in some specific actual proprietary projects - outside of that, caveat consumptor.

 ### What's in the Name?